stretfordStart/soc_workstation_doc/docs/host_setup/pre_install.md

 ## Disable Secureboot

 Navigate to your workstations BIOS / UEFI settings and disable Secure Boot.

+## Enable VT-x

+Later on virtualization will be needed, so make sure to enable it now, as this also needs to be adjusted within the BIOS / UEFI settings.
 Now you should be ready to start the Linux Arch installation by booting from the previously created installation medium.